geonetwork/schema-plugins/iso19115-3/src/main/plugin/iso19115-3/README.md

 * editing (Angular editor)
 * viewing
 * CSW
-* no localization for languages
 * from/to ISO19139 conversion
+* editor associated resources
+* multilingual metadata

 This plugin does not support:
-* editor associated resources
-* link to directory
 * ... still lots of features to be checked